 Medical geography is an emerging field of health research that focuses on the spatio-temporal facets of health-related issues.
 Some of my own research has examined the state-by-state spatial patterns of HIV-AIDS cases in the USA, the spread of the yellow fever virus during an 1878 outbreak in New Orleans, mosquito mapping in East Baton Rouge Parish related to a potential West Nile outbreak, and the transmission of H1N1 (Swine Flu) during the 2009 outbreak.
 Medical geography sometimes blends with spatial epidemiology, but it is often more focused on the human aspect than the epidemiology and ecology aspect.
-I currently collaborate on multiple projects with the College of Public Health (CPH) and the School of Nursing (SN) at ETSU.
-For the CPH, ongoing projects include air pollution mapping and community outreach (see map to left showing clustering of solid fuel use in Tennessee by county), stroke center location planning in Tennessee, and an examination of school and tanning booth proximity relationships in northeast Tennessee.
-For the SN, one of my graduate students is applying cluster and spatial regression analysis to explore spatial and temporal patterns for abdominal aortic aneurysms in Louisiana between 2001 and now.
+I currently collaborate on multiple projects with the College of Public Health (CPH), College of Medicine (CM), College of Nursing (CN), and College of Pharmacy at ETSU.
+For the CPH, ongoing projects include air pollution mapping and community outreach, stroke center location planning in Tennessee (link), an examination of school and tanning booth proximity relationships in northeast Tennessee, and impacts of the built environment on Metabolic Syndrome in Hispanic children (see map to the left).
+For the CN, one of my graduate students applied cluster and spatial regression analysis to explore spatial and temporal patterns for abdominal aortic aneurysms in Louisiana between 2001 and 2014.

 Accessibility & Prevention through Spatial Science